-Tuition Rates Effective Fall Semester 2020
+Tuition Rates Effective Fall Semester 2021

 The College reserves the right to change tuition and other fees as deemed necessary.
 Incremental tuition increases are generally made at the beginning of the fall semester if applicable.
 Tuition & Fees information current at date of document publication.
 Updated information available on the College website at www.riverside.edu.
 A \$30.00 charge will be assessed for returned checks.
+Convenience fees may be assessed for online or credit card payments.